RobinHankin/clock/contributing.md

 ## References

-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
+This document was adapted from `briandk\CONTRIBUTING.md`.
+Thanks, Brian!